nilproject/NiL.JS/README.md

 ## If you found bug

-... then you can choose one of three paths:
+... then you can choose one of three ways:
   **1.** Ignore it.
 Maybe, sometime, somebody finds it too and tell me about it.
   **2.** Create [bug report](https://github.com/nilproject/NiL.JS/issues).
 It's will take some time, but reduce time for fixing it.
   **3.** Fork project and fix bug by yourself, after that create pull request.

-I hope that you will not choose the first path.
+I hope that you will not choose the first way.